Hiking Mount Timpanogos Safely

 TERT getting familiar with Life Flight hoist capabilities, during training at Aspen Grove.
 If you mess up badly enough to need a lifesaving flight to the hospital, it will be the most expensive six minutes of your life.

-The Utah County Sheriff’s Mounted Posse helps get supplies positioned for TERT, and helps Utah County Sheriff Search and Rescue with evacuations.
+The Utah County Sheriff’s Mounted Posse helps get supplies positioned for TERT, and helps Utah County Sheriff Search and Rescue with searches and evacuations.

 SAR staging at the Dry Canyon trailhead above Lindon in the spring, to rescue an avalanche victim.
 Note that helicopters only enter the wilderness area when someone’s life is in danger.